LensPlaysGames/markdown2tex/README.md

 `info -f markdown2tex_converter.info`

+Many formats are supported by `makeinfo`, and can be found by invoking the command with the `-h` command line flag.

 ### Command Line Flags and Options
 To get help with the options and flags that may be specified, use the following command: